rjl6789/dotfiles/README.md

 - alacritty		- Arch (a terminal - alter spectrwm.conf if want to use another)
 - dex			- Arch (for autostarting)
 - stalonetray 		- Arch - so I can see bluetooth and network - although nmtui and bluetoothctl are good cli apps
+- light 		- Arch - controls screen brightness (also includes udev rules so permissions aren't an issue)
 - various scripts in `.scripts` folder

 ## starting